athena-labz/athena/README.md

 ![Prove Compliance Example](images/prove-compliance.png)

-In the underlying protocol, membership will work by creating an "account" (represented by the Membership Market UTxO) using a "membership signature" minting policy.
+In the underlying protocol, membership will work by creating an "account", represented by the Membership Market (MM) UTxO using a "membership signature" minting policy.
 This minting policy will mint 100 new SIG tokens and deposit them in the newly created user "account" (a script validator that handles service offers and requests) provided that it also receives the entrance fee (in the example 1,000 DSET).

 ![Join Platform Example](images/join-platform.png)